Lesser Antillean bullfinch

-The lesser Antillean bullfinch (Loxigilla noctis) is a species of bird in the family Thraupidae.
+The Lesser Antillean bullfinch (Loxigilla noctis) is a species of bird in the family Thraupidae, the tanagers and allies.
+It is found along the Lesser Antilles island chain from the Virgin Islands to Grenada.

-It is found in Saint Barth, Saint Martin, Anguilla, Antigua and Barbuda, Dominica, Grenada, Guadeloupe, Martinique, Montserrat, Netherlands Antilles, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, the British Virgin Islands, and the U.S. Virgin Islands.

-Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, and heavily degraded former forest.

-Taxonomy
+Taxonomy and systematics

 The lesser Antillean bullfinch was formally described by the Swedish naturalist Carl Linnaeus in 1766 in the twelfth edition of his Systema Naturae under the binomial name Fringilla noctis.
-Linnaeus's description was primary based on "Le Père Noir" that French zoologist Mathurin Jacques Brisson had described and illustrated in 1760.
+Linnaeus's description was primarily based on "Le Père Noir" that French zoologist Mathurin Jacques Brisson had described and illustrated in 1760.
 The specific epithet noctis is from the Latin nox meaning "night".
-The Lesser Antillean bullfinch is now placed in the genus Loxigilla that was introduced in 1831 by René Lesson.
+The Lesser Antillean bullfinch is now in the genus Loxigilla that was introduced in 1831 by René Lesson.